Bipolar Disorder Diagnosis and Treatment

 - Antidepressant-antipsychotic: Used to improve moods while lessening the risk of mania.

-- Anti-anxiety medications: Anti-anxiety medications assist patients that deal with environmental triggers.
+- Anti-anxiety medications: Anti-anxiety medications assist patients who deal with environmental triggers.

 In addition to medications, a form of psychotherapy is usually prescribed to patients.
 This helps patients monitor their moods and the efficacy of their medications.